nchaigne/dhcperfcli/README.md

 - Build packets with input read from a file or stdin, or generate them dynamically from a template.
 - Create malformed packets, to observe how the DHCP server behaves when handling them.
 - Show statistics such as packets sent / received and response time, as a whole or broken down by message type.
+- Collect time-data statistics, send them to InfluxDB, visualize the data through Grafana dashboards... all in real-time!

 And more!